Grow Fatsia Japonica, Japanese Aralia

 Fruit

 The fruit of the Fatsia japonica grows into a round shape that is less than 1/2 inch.
 Covered by a fleshy, shiny-black color, they show distinctly against the green foliage and white flowers.
-While people should not eat the fruit, it provides important winter food for native wild birds.
-In fact, bird watchers enjoy having this plant, if outdoors, near a viewing window.
+While people should not eat the fruit, it provides essential winter food for native wild birds.
+Bird watchers enjoy having this plant outdoors near a viewing window.

 Trunk and Branches